JK-IPFS/go-filecoin/CONTRIBUTING.md

 4. **Create a PR** with your changes, following the [Pull Request and Code Review guidelines]().

 For continued adventures, search for issues with the label [E-help-wanted](https://github.com/filecoin-project/go-filecoin/issues?q=is%3Aopen+is%3Aissue+label%3AE-help-wanted).
 These are slightly thornier problems that are also reasonably well-prepared.

+### Pipelines (ZenHub)
+We use ZenHub pipelines to track the flow of work on open issues.
+This usage can vary over time, but the pipelines roughly indicate:
+- *Inbox*: new issues yet to be triaged
+- *Candidates*: reasonably complete issues, ready for prioritisation by maintainers
+- *Icebox*: no near-term intention for implementation
+- *Backlog*: not an immediate priority, but likely to become one in the future
+- *Ready*: ready for implementation
+- *In Progress*: actively being worked on
+- *Review/QA*: in review (usually triggered by linking a PR)
+- *Blocked*: unable to progress

+ZenHub can also track dependencies between issues, which is encouraged.

 ### Labels (GitHub)
 We use GitHub issue labels to aid browsing, search and discovery of issues related to some outcome or theme.